zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 ![`a1` commit shown with the working copy and index](/images/git-from-the-inside-out/4-a1-wc-and-index.png)
 <div class="image-caption">`a1` commit shown with the working copy and index</div>

 Notice that the working copy, index, and `a1` commit all have the same content for `data/letter.txt` and `data/number.txt`.
-Notice that the index and `HEAD` commit both use hashes to refer to blob objects, but the working copy content is stored as text in a different place.
+The index and `HEAD` commit both use hashes to refer to blob objects, but the working copy content is stored as text in a different place.

 ```bash
 ~/alpha $ printf '2' > data/number.txt